davidnaimie/aws-cloud-practitioner-notes/README.md

 - any runtime aslong as you package as a Docker image
 - Rely on EBS / instance store for disc space
 - Relies on EC2 ( Can be managewd by AWS)

+# Amazon Lightsail
+- For people with no or little cloud experience with low and predictable pricing
+- simple web apps and it provides templates
+- Dev test enviroment
+- NO auto scaling and limited AWS configuring